makeplans/makeplans-api/readme.md

 ### Pagination

 Maximum 100 results are returned per page.
 Specify page with parameter `page`.
-Pagination is used for: bookings, events and people.
+Pagination is used for: bookings, events, people and resource exception dates.
 All other objects return all available items.
 Please note that currently there is no way to specify exact part of the dataset.
 Thus an item might appear in both page 2 and 3 if the complete dataset for the query has changed.

 ### Web hooks